-The following are the Community Foundation of P.E.I. scholarships currently accepting applications.
+The following are other Community Foundation of P.E.I. scholarships.
 Please apply using the on-line form provided for each.
+We are NOT YET currently in the application cycle for these applications.

 Architects’ Association of PEI Scholarship